06-09-2013 10:38 AM

 For shorter distances of up to 10 meters, Bluetooth 2.0 with Enhanced Data Rate (EDR) fits the bill.
 The Broadcom 1.8 stack supports the File Transfer, Information Exchange, Serial Port, Personal Network Server, Audio Gateway, and PIM Synchronization protocols.
 Pairing with my Kubuntu Linux desktop provided no challenges, and file exchanges back and forth performed well.

 The iPAQ includes a mini-USB 2.0 connector that can also be used to both charge and synchronize the device.
 Generally, though, the 24-pin connector will be used for desktop synchronization while charging as USB charging is rather slow.
 ActiveSync 4.5 comes on the installation CD.
 MobileTechReview frowns on the language that I'd use to describe ActiveSync (or ActiveStink) 4.5, so I'll just say that it was the worst part of my initial 210 experience.
 If you are “upgrading” from AS 3.8 or earlier, do yourself a favor and download/install AS 4.2 first, then update 4.2 to 4.5.
 After all these years, ActiveSync is still the slowest and more frustrating thing that you'll ever do with your PDA.
 Under Windows Vista, you'll use Windows Mobile Device Center instead of ActiveSync.

-Rate, whom you devoted their time.
-It is something that never recover.
+Rate whom you dedicated your time.
+It's something that never recovered.